Raptyyy/vr-guide/additional-notes.md

 </details>

-?> On some systems using HAGS (Hardware accelerated GPU Scheduling) can cause performance issues, you can change it in Windows Settings > System > Display > Graphics settings or just search for "GPU" in the start search.
+?> On some systems using HAGS (Hardware accelerated GPU Scheduling) can potentially cause performance issues, you can change it in Windows Settings > System > Display > Graphics settings or just search for "GPU" in the start search.

 Reshade is available for VR too but it can also significantly impact performance so generally would not recommend using it.